LER0ever/Presentations/irp/irp.rst

                 <p>Filter out the unimportant, pick the part worth taking down</p>
               </li>
               <li>
-                <h2>Fraction of lecture spent on irrelevant things</h2>
+                <h2>Fraction of lecture paying attention to the professor</h2>
                 <p>
-                  Time spent on writing notes, surfing the web, or anything other than listening to the professor
+                  Time spent on writing notes, surfing the web, or anything other than listening to the professor are excluded
                 </p>
               </li>
               <li>